akka/akka-http/docs/src/main/paradox/routing-dsl/directives/attribute-directives/attribute.md

 ## Description

-Extracts the value of the request attribute with the given key.
+Extracts the value of the request @ref[attribute](../../../common/http-model.md#attributes) with the given key.

 If no attribute is found for the given key the request is rejected with a @apidoc[MissingAttributeRejection].